PlasmaPy/PlasmaPy/README.md

 Please [submit a feature request] if you have an idea for new functionality.
 PlasmaPy is community-driven, and feature requests really help guide the direction of software development.
 Please also [submit a bug report] if you notice any bugs.
+Feedback really helps!

 If you are interested in contributing, please check out our [contributor guide] and [code of conduct].
 There are also a number of [good first